Skip to content

 ScopeKeyDescription

 Per-userUser IDProtects against individual abuse.
-Applied to repo-scoped writes on the free tier; on paid tiers, the org limit governs instead.
-Standalone operations (org creation, PAT creation) are always per-user regardless of tier.
+On the free tier, this applies to repo-scoped writes.
+On paid tiers, the org limit governs instead for shared repo write budgets such as commits.
+Standalone operations such as org creation and PAT creation, plus destructive repo delete operations, are always per-user regardless of tier.

-Per-orgOrg IDShared budget across all org members.
-Tier-aware — paid orgs get higher limits.
+Per-orgOrg IDA shared budget across all org members.
+Higher tiers receive higher limits.

 Only resource-creating and high-cost write operations are rate limited.
-Operations on existing resources (pause, revoke, rename, delete) are not — they’re self-limiting since you can only act on what already exists.
+Many operations on existing resources — such as pause, revoke, and rename — are not rate limited, because they are self-limiting: you can only act on what already exists.

 OperationScopeStrategy